 Video: Japan's 'Purikura' Photo Booths Offer Snapchat-Like Filters

-Japanese purikura photo booths, which produce selfies that you can decorate and print out, pre-date Snapchat filters by at least a decade.
+Japanese purikura photo booths, which produce selfies that you can decorate and print out, predate Snapchat filters by at least a decade.
 At about $3.50 a pop, they are still attracting hordes of Tokyo teenagers.

 NPR Code Switch reporter Kat Chow and I gave purikura — the word is a mashup of the Japanese purinto kurabu or "print club" — a try.
 A couple of teenage girls in Tokyo's Harajuku district advised us on how to optimize our experience.